What can be found :

 Oxford Gliding Club.

 WW2 parachute training over the camp, the Officers mess and the T2 hangar show up very well.
-Several Romney Huts.
+Several Romney/Nissen huts.

 Control tower/watch office in front of the hangar.